 #3: Have a learning and professional development budget.

 At Blueboard, one of our core company values is to “Set Ourselves Up for Success.”
-This means putting the right resources, training, and tools in place for our employees to reach their goals.
+This means putting the right resources, tools, and employee training program in place for our employees to reach their career goals.
 That’s why we offer a use-it-or-lose-it learning and development budget of $1,000 per employee to promote professional growth.
 Here are some best practices we’ve picked up along the way:

 Empower employees to think expansively about this budget.
 Blueboarders have used their L&D funds for everything from conferences to leadership coaching to Toastmasters courses.
 We’re not limiting them to a short list of options, but we do request that the reimbursements are linked to professional growth opportunities.